Clustering-based redshift estimation: method and application to data: Clustering-based redshift estimation

-In the general case, Eq.~\ref{eq:estimator} provides us with an estimator testing for the absence or existence of sources at a given redshift $z$, i.e. \emph{a data-driven approach to redshift estimation} which can be applied to any continuous or discrete dataset.
-When probing sources for which spectral energy distribution templates are not available (for example because the physics of the objects is not understood) or for which no spectroscopic data is available, the cluster-based redshift estimation proposed in this paper provides us with a robust way to infer the presence/absence of sources as a function of redshift, without any assumption.
+In the general case, Eq.~\ref{eq:estimator} provides us with a robust estimator to precisely locate the redshift range over which an arbitrary population is distributed.
+It provides us with a \emph{data-driven} approach to test for the presence or absence of sources at a given redshift $z$ and it can be applied to any continuous or discrete dataset.
+When probing sources for which spectral energy distribution templates are not available (for example because the physics of the objects is not understood) or for which no spectroscopic data is available, the proposed cluster-based redshift estimation provides us with a robust way to infer the presence/absence of sources as a function of redshift, without any assumption.